Student Support Services

 The CAI Labs are classrooms with locally networked Apple computers and printers.
 They are primarily teaching facilities that are available to faculty by reservation only.

-This is a drop-in computer lab with Macintosh and PC computers and printers available to all SBCC students.
+This is a drop-in computer lab with Apple and PC computers and printers available to all SBCC students.
 Tutors provide friendly assistance, as well as one-on-one tutorials by appointment

 The Tutorial Center, located in the Cartwright Learning Resources Center in room 118, coordinates a large number of tutorial services.
 Information about individual, small group tutoring and tutorial labs covering a variety of subjects is available for the general student population, as well as faculty.
 General tutor training registration is also accessed through this office.